bwplotka/my/web/content/posts/go-grpc-inprocess-iter/index.en.md

 Note that `iter.Pull2` returns a `stop` function which can be called at any time in order to terminate the iterator.
 Although consuming iterators this way can be more flexible, it is important to make sure the iterator is either fully exhausted, or `stop` is called once the caller is no longer interested in the next value.
 Otherwise, the iterator function would never terminate, leading to resource leaks.

-### gRPC in-process implementation with `iter`.
+### Implementation with `iter`

 Using these concepts, we [rewrote the in-process client implementation](https://github.com/thanos-io/thanos/pull/7796/files#diff-3e3656359cc24ff074e50571d47b0b7fa4229f2be8fc0511b126d91c94fa4883) to use a coroutine instead of a goroutine and a channel.
 The iterator function opens a local server stream which is push based as it relies on the `Send` method from the gRPC framework.
 The client, on the other hand, has a `Recv` method, making it pull based.
 As described above, we could bridge this gap elegantly by using `iter.Pull2`, converting a push based to a pull based iterator and handing it off to the client.
 Our initial implementation had a subtle bug where the client would not call `stop` when a query was cancelled.
 This lead to readers remaining open indefinitely, causing deadlocks in certain situations.
 It was a great lesson illustrating the drawbacks of consuming iterators outside the happy path, namely by using the `range` keyword.

 To show the usability of `iter` package for in-process gRPC, see the implementation for our example `ListStrings`.
 The `newServerAsClient` allows calling `ListStrings` server with the client gRPC interface.
-All with the relatively simple code ([playground](https://go.dev/play/p/MEz1qN63p72)):
+All with the relatively simple code (also see [playground](https://go.dev/play/p/MEz1qN63p72)):

 ```go
 func newServerAsClient(srv ListStringsServer) ListStringsClient {